-It is not difficult to know how trends change, Google offers us a useful tool to measure the number of searches for each term.
+It is not difficult to know how trends change, and Google offers us a useful tool to measure the number of searches for each term.
 React Native has maintained a high volume of search during the year, though with a small stagnation during the last months.
 On the other hand, Flutter has become a booming trend since the beginning of the year.
-Let's say it might be to the fact that it took some months for people to start trusting it.
+Let's say that it has taken just a few months for people to start trusting it.

 Example: “Hello World”

 About the installation and setup, it is more useful to use Flutter.
-In fact, it offers a tool called "Flutter Doctor”, so that we can inspect errors that arose during the process.
-So sorry RN, it is time to give a point to Flutter.
+It offers a tool called "Flutter Doctor" so that we can inspect errors that arose during the process.
+So sorry, React Native, it is time to give a point to Flutter.

-An Integrated development environment should also be a necessary support in software development.
-In this case, React Native has a wide range of them, while Flutter only allows working with Android Studio, VS Code and IntelliJ IDEA.
+An integrated development environment is also necessary for software development.
+In this case, React Native has a wide range of them, while Flutter only allows working with Android Studio, VS Code, and IntelliJ IDEA.

-Finally, the API, remains stronger in the old side.
-RN offers Wi-Fi, geolocation, NFC payments, Bluetooth and biometrics.
-But pity, Flutter still lacks Bluetooth and NFC, and keeps the rest in a development stage.
+Finally, the API remains more robust on the old side.
+React Native offers Wi-Fi, geolocation, NFC payments, Bluetooth, and biometrics.
+But, and it's a pity, Flutter still lacks Bluetooth and NFC and keeps the rest in a development stage.

 And finally, the time dedicated to developing is crucial.
 React Native has already ready-to-use elements that come hand-by-hand with the stability.
 So based on the function of both developers, React Native takes less time.

-So, you might be thinking about the performance.
-Let's say that Flutter is far more advanced than RN, and the fact that it uses Dart language is the reason for that, as it does not need a "bridge" for conversion.
+So, you might be thinking about performance.
+Let's say that Flutter is far more advanced than React Native.
+The fact that it uses Dart language is the reason for that, as it does not need a "bridge" for conversion.
 It allows us to build fast-performing and native-looking apps.
-Moreover, it is able to run animations at 60 fps, while RN needs additional libraries.
+Besides, it can run animations at 60 fps, while React Native needs additional libraries.
 But wait, its advantage is even more noticeable when we are trying to build a hybrid app.

 When we talk about the basis of tooling, both make a tie.
-Even though with documentation, Flutter is way easier, and allows to use the same elements to smooth the cycle.
+However, with documentation, Flutter is way more accessible and allows us to use the same elements to smooth the cycle.

-Nevertheless, Flutter uses Dart, which is quite new and considered still a niche-language.
-Even though, its popularity is rising as a result of positive reviews, its statistical allowance and its similarity to Java, C#, and Kotlin, for example.
+Nevertheless, Flutter uses Dart, which is quite new and still considered a niche-language.
+Its popularity is rising as a result of positive reviews, its statistical allowance, and its similarity to Java, C#, and Kotlin, for example.

-Depending on the project size, we can choose RN or Flutter.
-If the project is small we should choose based on our preferences, though it is a great opportunity to try new tools like Flutter: we like new toys, yes.
+Depending on your project size, we can choose between React Native or Flutter.
+If the project is small, we should choose based on our preferences, though it is an excellent opportunity to try new tools like Flutter: we like new toys, yes.
 So this might be the right moment to test it, especially during the early stages so that we will reduce the risk and come back to our default stack if necessary.

 For big projects, we would recommend a mature and stable battle-proven set of tools.
-This kind of projects usually need experienced developers to work on it, and as we said RN is an old friend.
+This kind of project usually needs experienced developers to work on it, and as we said, React Native is an old friend.

-In terms of usage, it is fair to say that time has made React Native more stable and with shark clients like Skype or Instagram.
-But do not precipitate because, in a question of years, Flutter may become the leader and get some important clients.
+In terms of usage, it is fair to say that time has made React Native more stable, with shark clients like Skype or Instagram.
+But do not rush to conclusions because, in a few years, Flutter may become the leader and get some important clients.
 It might be the next winner-horse for hybrid mobile app development bets.
-But let the future come and see how developers and large brands act.
-After all, we are not diviners, right?
+But let the future come and see how developers and large brands will act.
+After all, we are not fortune-tellers.

 You may also like...